BorgwardtLab/proteinshake/docs/readthedocs/source/notes/custom.rst

     We only query RCSB PDB for target structures here, but not all targets will be included in this database.
 One could integrate AlphaFold predictions to increase the number of targets with a structure.

 Next we create the task with our custom split.
-Again it is based on the ``GeneOntologyTask`` to re-use some functionality such as the metrics.
+Again it is based on the ``GeneOntologyTask`` to re-use some functionality, such as the metrics.

 .. code:: python